amurr4/Minimax/README.md

 Visual Studio, Python

 ### Expected Outcomes
-Implementation of a functional two-player Tic-Tac-Toe game in Python using Visual Studio.
-Integration of the Minimax algorithm to enable the computer player to make optimal moves by considering multiple future possibilities.
-Successful application of Alpha-beta pruning to enhance computational efficiency by reducing the search space during the computer's decision-making process.
-Demonstration of the computer's ability to strategically maximize its score while minimizing the opponent's score, showcasing the effectiveness of the Minimax algorithm.
-A user-friendly gaming experience that allows human players to compete against the computer, highlighting the challenges posed by the computer's advanced lookahead capabilities.
-Increased understanding of game theory, algorithmic decision-making, and the practical application of artificial intelligence concepts in game development.
+The creation of a user-friendly gaming experience that allows human players to compete against the computer, highlighting the challenges posed by the computer's advanced lookahead capabilities.
+The integration of the Minimax algorithm to enable the computer player to make optimal moves by considering multiple future possibilities.
+Successful application of Alpha-beta pruning that enhances the computational efficiency of the algorithm by reducing the search space during the computer's decision-making process.
+And overall, an increased understanding of game theory, algorithmic decision-making, and the application of artificial intelligence concepts in game development.
-Completion of the project within Visual Studio, showcasing proficiency in Python programming and algorithm implementation for game development.